alanlins/dummyApp/README.md

 4. Execute the command to install the dependencies:
   * npm i or npm install

-5. Command to build, start the local server, application execution and listening changes.
+5. Command to build, start the local server, application execution and changes listening.
   * ionic serve